hbeni/fgcom-mumble/client/mumble-plugin/plugin.spec.md

 - if the supplied frequency is *non-numeric* (eg. `PHONE:`... etc) it is used as-is.
 - if the supplied frequency is *the recorder one* (`RECORD_<tgtFrq>`), the frequency part is subject to channel-conversion.
 - if the supplied frequency *is* numeric, the frequency will be inspected for known "channel names".
 If so, it gets converted to the respective carrier frequency (like 25kHz `118.025` => `118.0250`; or 8.33kHz `118.015` => `118.0167`).

+#### Special Frequencies
+The plugin supports special frequency strings that provide additional functionality beyond standard radio communication:

+- **Test Frequencies**: Server-side bots provide test frequencies for system verification:
+  - **910.000 MHz**: Echo test frequency.
+Your voice will be echoed back after you release PTT, to allow you to check that your microphone, speakers/headset and that your connection to the FGCom server works and to let you know how you are heard from others.
+Test recordings are limited to 10 seconds by default.
+  - **911.000 MHz**: The frequency continuously plays a test sample, allowing you to check that your connection to the FGCom server works.

+- **Landlines/Intercom**: Landlines/Intercom connections are a feature meant to be used by ATC instances.
+They are not subject to radio limits like range or signal quality.
+They operate worldwide and in full duplex.
+Landline channel names start with `PHONE` and intercom with `IC:`.
+The difference between the two is audio characteristics.
+  - Format: `PHONE:[ICAO]:[POS](:[LINE])`, like `PHONE:EDDM:TWR:1` or `PHONE:EDMO:GND`
+  - Format: `IC:[ICAO]:[POS](:[LINE])` for intercom connections

+- **Recording Frequencies**: For ATIS and radio recording functionality:
+  - Format: `RECORD_<tgtFrq>` where `<tgtFrq>` is the target frequency to record (e.g., `RECORD_121.500`)

+- **Radio Deregistration**: To deregister a radio, set the frequency to `<del>`.
+A radio on this frequency is never operable and thus never sends or receives transmissions.

+For more details on special frequencies, see the [Special Frequencies Guide](../../docs/SPECIAL_FREQUENCIES_GUIDE.md).

 ### Configuration options